seanbapty/CE5_Bapty/README.md

 The output on register 19 is the "or" of 8000 and $s2.
 This was checked manually with a calculator and the same result was achieved.

 ![alt tag](https://raw.githubusercontent.com/seanbapty/CE5_Bapty/master/oriWorking.JPG)
+# Error Log
+The given waveform file would not work initally with my testbench.
+When I took the problem to Daniel Eichman he suggested I name my testbench the same "mips_tb" that it is referred to as in the waveform.
+He was right and renaming my testbench to "mips_tb" fixed the problem.
+While completing part 3 I initially forgot about the necessity of a zero extender.
+While added an ori without the zero extender is much simpler requiring only minor ALU modification, it messes up the sign and ultimately the value of the result.
+This error was fixed by adding additional hardware noted above to the architecture.
 #### Documentation
 I referenced Sabin Park's code while completing task 1 find out the notation of sw.
 I also referenced the textbook, and the previous lesson's PowerPoint when completing task 1.
 While completing part 2 I checked my answers with Cassi McPeek's README on GitHub.